Choose Texas Power logo

 1. Check your eligibility to switch energy suppliers

-Only customers in deregulated areas can choose electric companies.
+Only customers in deregulated areas can choose their electric company.
 Most parts of Texas are deregulated, but a few cities haven’t made the switch.
 Austin, San Antonio, and Fredericksburg, for example, remain regulated.
 If you’re unsure about your city, enter your ZIP code on this page to confirm eligibility.

 2. Check your current contract